yunwilliamyu/opal/readme.txt

     fasta_functions.py: parse FASTA files

 2. Install and test:
+    If the dependencies aren't already installed:
+        On Ubuntu, run the following:
+        sudo apt-get install vowpal-wabbit ("vw" must be on the command line) pip install sklearn pandas scipy
+    Note that the Python pip package "vowpalwabbit" doesn't actually build the command line tool, so it will not work with Opal.

-    bash SETUP.sh (just downloads some data files to play with)
+    Then afterwards download some data files for the tests: bash SETUP.sh (just downloads some data files to play with)

 3. Usage: opal.py assumes it lives in the current directory structure, but can be symlinked elsewhere.